 GOVERNING REGULATIONS

-All three rallies will be run in accordance with the 2012 SCCA RoadRally Rules (RRRs) as modified and/or amended by these General Instructions and any addenda.
+Both rallies will be run in accordance with the 2012 SCCA RoadRally Rules (RRRs) as modified and/or amended by these General Instructions and any addenda.
 An entry in the rally signifies the participant’s familiarity with the RRRs and an agreement to be bound by them.
 Copies of the RRRs are available free of charge on the SCCA website (http://scca.com - click on ‘RALLY’ then ‘Cars and Rules’ for a link to the pdf of the 2012 RoadRally Rulebook).

 CLASSES and AWARDS